Marginal treatment effects in the absence of instrumental variables: Limited valued outcomes

 The additive nonseparability of the observables and unobservables constitutes the primary difficulty in identifying MTE in the limited outcome case.
-Meanwhile, Assumptions A.L and A.CI lead to a double index form of the observable outcome regression functions for each treatment status, that is,
+Meanwhile, Assumptions D.L and D.CI lead to a double index form of the observable outcome regression functions for each treatment status, that is,